What Is an English Degree Like in the US?

 An advantage of studying English, especially now, when STEM-based majors are in high demand, is that employers are currently looking for candidates with stronger communication and soft skills

-• Cognitive flexibility: Studying English literature trains English students to consider others’ opinions, think from different perspectives, and adjust their communication style to the audience.
+• Cognitive flexibility: Students learn to consider others’ opinions, think from different perspectives, and adjust their communication style to the audience.

 • Judgment and decision making: Writing a 15-page term paper with an argument and supporting evidence requires judgment, analysis, and decision making.